grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 Percy smiled.
 "Nice fucking work Cassandra!
 I don't think they will risk another torpedo on us in these waters.
 They wasted two already, and those fucking things are expensive."

-"Great," Owen smirked, "So they'll just go back to trying to fucking ram us."
+"Great," Gregory smirked, "So they'll just go back to trying to fucking ram us."

 [//]: # (### Cassandra finds the Gnat, they talk over ship-to-ship about the new plan)